Captain George Howard Harrison passed away on 20 July 1930 aged 75.

-George was born circa 1855 in Leytonstone, the middle child of five of Henry, a contactor for public works, and Sarah.
+George was born circa 1855 in Leytonstone, the middle child of five of Henry, a contractor for public works, and Sarah.
 The family resided at Maple Lodge, Claremont Crescent in Kingston (or Surbiton depending on the year of the Census referred to).
 He was still there aged 26 when the 1881 Census was taken.
 The original document evidences that he was a pupil of mechanical engineering.

 Ten years later George is found living with his wife Margaret Annie from Stratford and has totally changed direction as his occupation states that he was a Middlesex Justice of the Peace although post-nominals in another document show that he was a Member of the Institute of Chartered Engineers.
 They must have been doing well for themselves as their home is shared by three domestic servants and a barge boatman in their employ.